95A (Cold flu relief daytime acetaminophen 325 mg / dextromethorphan 10 mg / phenylephrine 5 mg)

 Pill imprint 95A has been identified as Cold flu relief daytime acetaminophen 325 mg / dextromethorphan 10 mg / phenylephrine 5 mg.

-Acetaminophen/dextromethorphan/phenylephrine is used in the treatment of cold symptoms; cough and nasal congestion; sinus symptoms; cough; pain/fever (and more), and belongs to the drug class upper respiratory combinations.
+Acetaminophen/dextromethorphan/phenylephrine is used in the treatment of cough and nasal congestion; cold symptoms; sinus symptoms; cough; nasal congestion (and more), and belongs to the drug class upper respiratory combinations.
 FDA has not classified the drug for risk during pregnancy.
 Acetaminophen/dextromethorphan/phenylephrine acetaminophen 325 mg / dextromethorphan 10 mg / phenylephrine 5 mg is not a controlled substance under the Controlled Substance Act (CSA).

 More about acetaminophen/dextromethorphan/phenylephrine